 Search Engine Optimisation (SEO) is both a complicated and hugely important area.
 With your site’s findability hanging in the balance, it’s natural that you want to be sure you’re doing everything you can to be at the top of the rankings.
-But with that demand has come to a plethora of automated tools, each preaching their ability to give you the exact steps needed to get you to number one – for free.
+But, with that demand, has come a plethora of automated tools, each preaching their ability to give you the exact steps needed to get you to the number one spot – for free.

 Sounds fantastic, right?
 But is it true?

 The short answer is no, not at all.

 Most commonly, there is a huge divide between the same old stagnant steps a free analysis report will give you (many of which have value, though often not for SEO) and the actual ways in which search engine ‘robots’ scan pages – which change constantly.
 So, unless a tool is similarly kept updated, within six months it’s almost certainly guaranteed to be giving wrong – and potentially even harmful – information.

 By way of example, many of these free reports will identify an issue with ‘multiple title tags’ on pages.
 This is because they aren’t sophisticated enough to recognise that SVG graphics (used for icons) actually require their own embedded title tags.
 If these were to be removed (SVG doesn’t support ‘alt text’ as other image formats do) you’d actually be destroying the descriptive content of the image used by screen readers for the visually impaired – potentially even leaving you non-compliant with ADA legislation in the US (view this WikiPedia article for more information).

 Further, some of these tools have undisclosed motives behind them, which generally come in two forms:

 In the first, some of these tools are embedded within freelancer or agency sites – they are identifying ‘issues’ which can, from a certain point of view, be correctly labelled as such, but aren’t truly harming your SEO.
 These tools are created to encourage you to engage with the paid services from the business providing these free tools.